Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Data Collection

 \section{Data Collection}

-Our data collection process contains five main steps.
-First, we collect the defect dataset.
-Then, we retrieve the source code for the studied projects and releases.
-Next, we quantify the incidence of KUs in the source code of our studied projects.
-We also extract traditional code metrics from the source code of our studied releases.
-Finally, we create KU-based feature dataset and code metric dataset.
-Figure~\ref{fig:data_collection} presents an overview of our data collection process.
-We describe each step in more detail below.
+Our data collection process is straightforward and contains four steps (Figure~\ref{fig:data_collection}).
+We collect the defect dataset from the replication package of~\citet{Yatish_post_release_defect} (Step 1) and filter-in traditional metrics (Step 2).
+Then, we download the source code of our studied releases (Step 3) and compute the per-file KU metrics using our custom KU detector (Step 4).
+In the following, we describe each step of our data collection process in more detail.

-\begin{itemize}[label = \textbullet, wide = 0pt] \item \textbf{(Step 1) Collecting defect dataset.} \begin{itemize}[wide = 0pt, itemsep = 3pt, topsep=3pt, listparindent=\parindent] \item \textit{(Step 1.1) Download the defect dataset.} We choose the defect dataset that was curated by \citet{Yatish_post_release_defect}.
-Instead of relying on heuristic to identify post-release defects, the authors employ an approach that ``leverages the earliest affected release that is realistically estimated by a software development team for a given defect''.
+\begin{itemize}[label = \textbullet, wide = 0pt] \item \textbf{(Step 1) Download the defect dataset.} We choose the defect dataset that was curated by~\citet{Yatish_post_release_defect}.
+Instead of relying on heuristics to identify post-release defects, the authors employ an approach that ``leverages the earliest affected release that is realistically estimated by a software development team for a given defect''.
 We download the defect dataset from the article's replication package\footnote{\url{https://github.com/awsm-research/replication-icse2019}}.
 The dataset contains post-release defect data for 28 releases that span a total of 8 Java project.
-Table~\ref{tab:stat_defect_dataset} presents a statistical summary of the dataset. \end{itemize}
+Table~\ref{tab:stat_defect_dataset} presents a statistical summary of the dataset (adapted from original paper).